|OS||VER||FULL-SIZE USB PORTS||USB SPEED||SCREEN SIZE||2 CAMS||KEYBOARD||PRICE RANGE|

 The tablet accomplishes this handy duality by including a detachable keyboard.
 The keyboard itself has a spot for the tablet to clip in where it then becomes a touchscreen tablet.

 When you want to be more mobile, or just ditch the keyboard altogether, simply detach and put the keyboard away.
-The keyboard is hot swappable which means there is no need to power off the machine first.
+The keyboard is hot-swappable which means there is no need to power off the machine first.
 The keys are chiclet style and the dock utilizes USB 2.0.
 The ability to switch seamlessly between physical keys and the ease of a touchscreen is one of the quickest ways you’ll be impressed by this little powerhouse.

 Like most devices in the tablet/notebook market, you will want to be sure that the product itself is lightweight and easy to carry around.
-Whether you intend to bring the tablet to school for note taking or on the road to get work done from your hotel, you need something that will be conducive to traveling.
+Whether you intend to bring the tablet to school for note taking or on the road to get work done from your hotel, you need something that will be conducive to travelling.

 Fortunately, the TF103C-A1-Bundle is a lightweight device that sits at just 2.4lbs with the keyboard attached.
 The screen itself is a manageable 10.1 inches and the resolution for the device sits at 1200 x 800.
 For comparison’s sake, the Apple iPad MD510LL is 1.4lbs with a smaller screen and no physical keyboard.

-The weight is a little bit higher than comparable tablets but it feels all the sturdier because of it, and that’s a trade off most would make any day of the week.
+The weight is a little bit higher than comparable tablets but it feels all the sturdier because of it, and that’s a tradeoff most would make any day of the week.

 Little Machine, Big Power

-Fortunately there is quite a bit of power sitting underneath the screen of this little device.
+Fortunately, there is quite a bit of power sitting underneath the screen of this little device.
 Armed with a 1.33 GHz Intel Atom processor, the T100TAF-B1 will keep up with most modern gaming apps on at least intermediate settings and still enjoy the experience.

 As you know, anytime that you run video games or movies you will ding your battery unless it is plugged in and charging.
 Fortunately, the default charging point of this tablet’s battery is sitting at almost 11 hours of usage if you avoid YouTube and video games.
 If you are at least semi-active on websites that require a ton of interaction then you are probably looking at something closer to 8 or 9 hours of usage, which is still a great number when compared to laptops and a modest number for most tablets.